Robustified Domain Adaptation: Experiments

+On Office-31, the source-robust model was trained for $40$ epochs with a learning rate of $0.001$ and $0.0001$ for the first $30$ and the remaining $10$ epochs, respectively.
+The UDA encoder was trained for $40$ epochs with a learning rate of $0.001$.
+A weight decay of $2e-4$ and a batch size of $128$ were used for both source model training and adaptation.
+The pseudo label generator used $\tau=30$ and $P_{pseudo}=0.85$.
+The margins $m_s$ and $m_t$ were both set to be 25.
+In the loss functions, we set $\lambda_{con}=\lambda_{saa}=0.01$.

-\textbf{Adversarial Attacks.} The PGD~\cite{Madry2018Towards} attack is used for both CORTrain on source domains and robustness testing on target domains.
-The hyper-parameters for training and testing are consistent for each domain following the popular settings used in existing work~\cite{Jordan2019TRADE,wong2018scaling}.
-For binary image datasets, MNIST and USPS, the attack perturbation is $0.3$, the perturbation step size is $0.01$ and the number of perturbation steps is $20$.
-For colour image datasets, MNIST-M, CIFAR-10 and STL-10, the attack perturbation is $0.031$, the perturbation step size is $0.007$ and the number of perturbation steps is $20$.
-For the label-free adversarial sample generator~\cite{Jordan2019TRADE} used CURDA, although its attack mechanism is different from PGD, it shares the hyper-parameters setups with PGD on eath domain.
+\textbf{Adversarial attacks.} The PGD~\cite{Madry2018Towards} attack was used for both CORTrain in the source domains and robustness testing in the target domains.
+The hyper-parameters for training and testing are consistent for each domain following the popular settings used in the existing works~\cite{Jordan2019TRADE,wong2018scaling}.
+For binary image datasets, MNIST and USPS, the attack perturbation is $0.3$, the perturbation step size is $0.01$ and the number of perturbation steps is $40$.
+For colorful image datasets, MNIST-M and Office-31, the attack perturbation is $0.031$, the perturbation step size is $0.007$ and the number of perturbation steps is $40$.
+For the label-free adversarial samples generated by TRADES~\cite{Jordan2019TRADE}, it shares the same hyper-parameter setups with PGD on the source domain.